Mak3rde/GOG-Galaxy/README.md

 will install a modified backend_steam_network.py (steam) and a consts.py (Ubisoft).
 The original files are not overwritten.
 They are renamed and remain unchanged.

-### Also included are the customized files (the .bat renames the original files in the plugin folder and copies the modified files to the plugin folder)
+### Also included are the customized files
+ -> the.bat renames the original files in the plugin folder and copies the modified files to the plugin folder
 - Steam - backend_steam_network.py
 - Ubisoft - consts.py